HasanPolatov/advent-of-code/README.md

-Advent Of Code
-(For some days only has part2 solution, because part2 solution created by editing part1 solution)
+Advent of Code (For some days, only the part 2 solution is available, as it was created by editing the part 1 solution.)